Get insider access

 Build Quality

 These headphones have a good build quality.
-They're similar to the HiFiMan Sundara 2018, except that the ear cup padding fits against your head at a different angle compared to the 2018 version.
+They're similar to the HiFiMan Sundara 2018, except the ear cup padding fits against your head at a different angle than the 2018 version.
 The hinges, ear cups, and yokes are made of metal and feel solid.
-The cable feels good too, and the padding is of faux leather and cloth.
+The cable feels good, too, and the padding is faux leather and cloth.
 However, the rigid headband feels like a weak point in the build.
-Overall, they don't feel as sturdy or premium as models like the Sennheiser HD 800 S. As usual for audiophile headphones, they don't have an IP rating for dust and water resistance, though we don't currently test for it.
+Overall, they don't feel as sturdy or premium as models like the HiFiMan Arya Stealth Magnet Version, Audeze MM-100, or Sennheiser HD 800 S. As usual for audiophile headphones, they don't have an IP rating for dust and water resistance.

 6.5